close

 When this will happen:

-Microsoft will begin rolling out in mid-March (previously early February) and expect to complete rollout by early April (previously late February).
+We will begin rolling out to the Production ring in early April and expect to complete by mid-April.

 How this will affect your organization: